Lefty Gomez: Career

-Although his father was not a fan of continuing baseball, he went ahead and signed the contract for Lefty to play for the Seals at the 1928 spring training camp.
-He was not off to a hot start, but picked up quickly and was sent to the Utah–Idaho League for the season.
+Although his father did not favor continuing baseball, he signed a contract for Lefty to play for the Seals at the 1928 spring training camp.
+Later he was sent to the Utah–Idaho League for the season.
+The New York Yankees purchased Gomez's contract from the Seals for an estimated $39,000.
+He reported at height 6 ft 2 in and weight at 147 lbs, which prompted some observers to caution that he was not ready for the big leagues.

-The New York Yankees purchased Gomez from the Seals for an estimated $39,000.
-He reported in at 6 ft 2 in and weighing in at 147 lbs.
-This scared many people that he was not ready for the big leagues.
 Gomez made his major league debut on April 29, 1930.
 He pitched in only 15 games and finished the season with a 2–5 win–loss record, a 5.55 earned run average (ERA).
-Coming into the 1931 season, Gomez had good pitching velocity, but the Yankees were concerned about the pitcher's slender frame of 6 ft 2 in and 155 lb.
+Beginning the 1931 season, Gomez had good pitching velocity but the Yankees were still concerned about his slender frame.
 Following a common medical strategy of the time, the team had most of his teeth extracted; they also had him drink 3 USqt of milk daily and gave him an unlimited meal allowance for road games.
 Gomez registered the second-best ERA in the American League in 1931.